Learning to treat critical feedback as a gift rather than a threat

 What would happen if, instead of focusing all our energy on avoiding or hiding our mistakes, we’d invest in learning how to respond well when it happens?

 I’ve spent years learning this, and I still struggle.
-There is always a voice at the back of my head that creeps up in those moments and tries to tell me I’m unworthy, I should be ashamed of myself and will never recover from this.
+There is always a voice at the back of my head that creeps up and tells me I’m unworthy, I should be ashamed of myself and that I will never recover from this.

 That voice still visits me.
-But then I usually take a deep breath and remind myself that critical feedback is not a burden but a gift for the relationship.
+But I usually take a deep breath and remind myself that critical feedback is not a burden but a gift and a commitment to the relationship.

 Letting someone know how my actions impacted them is that person saying: